nashville-software-school/client-side-mastery/book-2-giffygram/chapters/47-GG-Intro.md

 Perhaps you've used other social media platforms that allow users to share beautiful pictures with each other.
 An opportunity that you've discovered is that none of these platforms specialize in Gif animation images.
 You went to some angel investors and convinced them that you have a solid business plan and that people around the world have been craving an app for sharing only gifs.

-## Minimally Viable Product (MVP)
+## Minimum Viable Product (MVP)

 MVP is an acronym that you are going to hear many times here at NSS and when you are working as a professional.
-Very briefly, MVP is "mininal viable product".
+Very briefly, MVP is "Minimum Viable Product".
 The absolute minimal amount of features needed for an application to be put in the hands of users to get feedback.

 Here are some example MVP features.